 Why You Should Start a Garden This Year

-This year marks my 8th year of gardening.
-The garden started as just a tiny corner in the backyard and has now grown to over 1000 square feet of gardening space.
-Over the years, I have become plant-obsessed.
-And digging in the dirt and growing my own food is one of my absolute favorite things to do!
+This year marks my eighth year of gardening.
+What started as just a tiny corner in the backyard has grown to over 1000 square feet of gardening space.

 (This post may contain affiliate links.
 Read my full disclosure statement here.)